evhub/coconut/DOCS.md

 Coconut supports the syntax
 ```
-yield def <name>(<args>):
+[async] yield def <name>(<args>):
     <body>
 ```
 to denote that you are explicitly defining a generator function.
 This is useful to ensure that, even if all the `yield`s in your function are removed, it'll always be a generator function.
+Note that the `async` and `yield` keywords can be in any order.

 Explicit generator functions also support [pattern-matching syntax](#pattern-matching-functions), [infix function definition](#infix-functions), and [assignment function syntax](#assignment-functions) (though note that assignment function syntax here creates a generator return).

 ##### Example